-As part of the process of setting up a version control configuration on your model, or updating an existing version control configuration, you define a number of settings that control how the status of your model is communicated to your version control system.
+To set up a version control configuration on your model, or update an existing version control configuration, you define a number of settings that control how the status of your model is communicated to your version control system.
 You define these settings using the 'Version Control Settings' dialog.

-Ribbon Configure > Version Control > Settings Menu Project > Version Control > Version Control Settings Context Menu Right-click on Package > Package Control > Version Control Settings
+Ribbon Configure > Version Control > Project Configuration Context Menu Right-click on Package > Package Control > Version Control Settings